 Important history and information if you plan to visit Brasov

 Brașov is located in the Transylvania region of Romania.
 Legend has it that Transylvania is the birthplace of Dracula.
-However the real story revolves around a man named Vlad Tepeș (aka Vlad the Impaler) who ruled the Wallachia region from 1456-1462.
-Throughout history, Vlad has always been perceived as a blood thirsty ruler all due to political reasons; which is how Romania came to be known as the land of Dracula.
+However, the real story revolves around a man named Vlad Tepeș (aka Vlad the Impaler) who ruled the Wallachia region from 1456-1462.
+Throughout history, Vlad has always been perceived as a bloodthirsty ruler all due to political reasons; which is how Romania came to be known as the land of Dracula.
 Legend has it that to murder people, Vlad would impale them (stick a pole through the body) to cause death.

 If you visit Brasov you’ll come to find out that the town has a fascinating history; after all, the town has been inhabited since 100 BC.
-At one point in history the Hungarians (who invited the Saxons to secure the border) took over Brașov.
-Although Romanians were a majority of the population, they managed to kick them out of the city centre and made them live on the outskirts.
+At one point in history, the Hungarians (who invited the Saxons to secure the border) took over Brașov.
+Although Romanians were a majority of the population, they managed to kick them out of the city center and made them live on the outskirts.
 The Romanians were given no rights or voting powers due to their religious beliefs.
 To this day the gate still stands, Catherine’s Gate, where Romanians were required to enter and leave the city from.

 How to get to Brașov + Getting around

 The closest airport to Brasov is located in Sibiu, two hours west of the city; with the second closest airport being Bucharest.
-From either Sibiu or Bucharest you can take the train in, rent a car, or take a bus.
+From either Sibiu or Bucharest, you can take the train in, rent a car, or take a bus.
 If you’re planning more Romania travel adventures aside from Brasov, I would highly recommend renting a car.
 You can pick up a rental car at each airport.
-Keep in mind if you’re coming from the USA or Canada you’ll need an international drivers license.
+Keep in mind if you’re coming from the USA or Canada you’ll need an international driver’s license.
 For every other country, look ahead of time whether or not you need one too.

 If you’d rather take a bus or a train to Brasov check BusRadar for times and pricing.